IT Support Barrie

 Barrie operators face an unusual four-way compliance stack.
 A single operator can serve RVH-adjacent, TD-BMO-adjacent, Georgian-adjacent, and CFB-Borden-adjacent customers in the same fiscal year.
 Navigating four frameworks under reactive break-fix is how compliance gaps become lost customers.

-Statistics Canada’s 2024 Canadian Survey on Cyber Security and Cybercrime reports 47% of Canadian businesses spent more on cybersecurity in 2023 than the year before.
+Statistics Canada reports that Canadian businesses spent roughly $1.2 billion recovering from cybersecurity incidents in 2023.
 Barrie’s financial-services and healthcare-adjacent sectors face elevated exposure.

 Source: Statistics Canada, “Canadian Survey on Cyber Security and Cybercrime,” 2024